Lazerbeak12345/bad-mitten-browser/README.md

 degree of priority over feature functionality.

 However, Windows compatibility is a low priority.
-It's nice if it works on Windows, but I don't want to spend very much effort on it, as I hold the belief that the Windows NT architecture is obsolete, and I don't plan on giving obsolete platforms any sort of priority.
-**As of yet, I have seen nothing to indicate that it _wouldn't_ work on Windows, but Windows users should not expect to be able to run development versions, for reasons mentioned above.**
+It's nice if it works on Windows, but I don't want to spend very much effort on it, I don't plan on giving that platform any sort of priority. **As of yet, I have seen nothing to indicate that it _wouldn't_ work on Windows, but Windows users should not expect to be able to run development versions, for reasons mentioned above.**

 ## Contributing